aiidateam/aiida-core/docs/source/examples/pw_tutorial.rst

           [0., 0., alat,],
          ]

-Now, we create the StructureData instance, assigning immediatly the cell.
+Now, we create the StructureData instance, assigning immediately the cell.
 Then, we append to the empty crystal cell the atoms, specifying their element name and their positions::

   # BaTiO3 cubic structure